COALAIP/specs/README.md

 ```

-While there's nothing technically wrong with the above, you may notice on a close inspection of
+While there is nothing technically wrong with the above, you may notice that schema.org/Person
-schema.org/Person that the schema already contains the `birthDate` and `deathDate` properties.
+already contains the `birthDate` and `deathDate` properties.
+Rather than reinventing the wheel and
-Rather than reinventing the wheel and remapping `DayOfBirth` and `DayOfDeath` to these properties,
+remapping `DayOfBirth` and `DayOfDeath` to these properties, we can remove the aliasing and use the
-we can remove the aliasing and use the properties directly defined on schema.org/Person.
-This gets
+properties directly on our model.
+This gets us:
-us:

 ```javascript